Exploring the twisted sector of $\mathbb{Z}_{L}$ orbifolds: Matching $\alpha'$-corrections to localisation: The twisted Virasoro-Shapiro amplitude

 Once the string amplitudes have been calculated, one may perform an expansion in small $\alpha'$ and consider the effective theory governing the massless spectrum of the superstring.
 In regular type IIB theory, the large amount of supersymmetry constrains this effective field theory severely, leading to 10d type IIB supergravity.
 This supergravity theory captures exactly the tree-level two- and three-point correlators of string theory with massless external particles.
 However, already at the level of four-point functions, additional $(\alpha')^3$-corrections emerge, which result in eight-derivative correction terms such as \eqref{eq: R4} to this supergravity theory \cite{Gross:1986iv}.
 In the case of the orbifold theory, only half-maximal supersymmetry is preserved.
 Moreover, since the twisted sector is localised on a 6d submanifold of the target space, the natural language is that of 6d $\mathcal{N}=(2,0)$ supergravity with one supergravity and $(L+1)$ tensor multiplets.
 This theory will also receive $\alpha'$-corrections from four-point string amplitudes.

 In order to determine the appropriate $\alpha'$-corrections from string theory, we have a plethora of twisted correlators to compute, additional to the untwisted ones we can borrow from the regular type IIB theory.
 Twisted correlators have been discussed in \cite{Hamidi:1986vh, Dixon:1986qv}.
 Here, we will present an example of such a calculation and show that the structure of $(\alpha')^3$-corrections in orbifold theories differs from the conventional type IIB expectations.
 In particular, we observe a departure from the universal $\zeta(3)$ prefactor in type IIB theory towards a combination of polygamma values.
+We expect this non-trivial transcendental structure to be a universal feature of twisted amplitudes.
 This matches the observation made in the localisation literature (cf. \eqref{eq: Zl-case}), demonstrating impressive consistency across the holographic duality.